sadeq221/clock/README.md

-a simple timer to improve my javascript skills
+a simple clock to improve my javascript skills